shophumm/humm-nz-magento2/README.md

-     4. Remove unnessary hardcode and changed to setup in the admin configure UI
+     4. Remove unnecessary hardcode and changed to setup in the admin configure UI

-     5. Rebuild configure default paramerters
+     5. Rebuild configure default parameters